Please note: This is not a job listing, this is a job description. For current opportunities click here.

 - Recommends (nutritional) supplementation to residents as required.

 - Participates in various committees and meetings according to personal interests and/or the Home’s needs.
-Examples include: Wellness Committee, Dementia Care Committee, Medical Advisory, etc.
+Examples include: Co Chair -Wellness Committee, Dementia Care Committee, Medical Advisory, Resident Council, Accreditation, etc.

 - Conduct basic nutrition in-services for staff in relation to special diets, feeding techniques, and hydration.

-- Be familiar with the following R.K. manuals; Emergency Plan and departmental Policies and Procedures, Occupational Health and Safety, and other programs in place.
+- Be familiar with the following R.K. manuals; Fire & Emergency Plans, Departmental Policies and Procedures, WHMIS, Occupational Health and Safety, and other programs in place.

-- Attend annual in-service for WHMIS, Fire and Safety, and Protection of Persons in Care Act.
+- Participates in annual online and onsite in-servicing for WHMIS, Fire and Safety, and Protection of Persons in Care Act, safe lifting and transfer, PHIA and hand washing.

 - Maintains certification of Food Handling Course, Department of Agriculture and Fisheries (certification is valid for 5 years).